 Once when I asked a Product Manager about their product vision & mission, they said it was all fluff and didn't really do anything!

-I went on to explain that it drives alignment which impacts value creation and is critical piece of influencing and driving decisions.
+I went on to explain that it drives alignment which impacts value creation and is a critical piece of influencing and driving decisions.

-More importantly, its key to inspire people.
+More importantly, it's key to inspire people.

 Purpose of this guide